httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * proxy - a sh-token identifying the HTTP intermediary generating this response.
 * origin - a sh-token identifying the origin server whose behaviour triggered this response.
 * protocol - a sh-token indicating the ALPN protocol identifier {{!RFC7301}} used to connect to the next hop.
 This is only applicable when that connection was actually established.
-* tries - a sh-integer indicating the number of times that the error has occurred before this response.
+* tries - a sh-integer indicating the number of times that the indicated error occurred when attempting to satisfy the request.
 * details - a sh-string containing additional information not captured anywhere else.
 This can include implementation-specific or deployment-specific information.